stanford-oval/genie-cloud/doc/thingpedia-tutorial-cat.md

 ## Step 4: submitting the device
 Click the `SAVE` button at the top left corner to submit the device.
 Congratulation!
 You made yourself a cat device in Thingpedia.
-Go to [Thingpedia page](/thingpedia) and search for "cat" to see your device.
+Go to [Thingpedia page](/thingpedia) and search for "my cat api" to see your device.

 ## Try your device
 Go to [My Almond](/me).
 Type in `get cats`.